department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-limits.md

 <div class="va-introtext">

-VA home loan limits (or maximums) vary.
-There’s no limit on the amount of money you’re allowed to borrow to finance your home.
-But there is a maximum amount of money you’re entitled (or guaranteed) to borrow without making a down payment, which might affect how much money your lender will give you.
-Learn about VA home loan limits and find out how much money you’re entitled to borrow.
+Learn about VA home loan limits (also called VA home loan maximums) and find out how current rates and how they may affect the amount of money you can borrow.

 </div>